Atlanta Relocation Specialists

 - Small lot sizes and limited outdoor space

-- High prices for modest square footage
+- High prices for modest square footage with limited homes for sale

 - Condo and townhome dominance in urban areas